ryanstout/stoutlang/README.md

 - If we distinguish world read side effects (file read, db read, etc..) vs world writes/mutations (file write, db update, etc..) we can make functions transactionional up until the writes.
 - You'll want a way to access the parent handlers (and probably a way to access the whole chain so you can skip some if you want)
 - Maybe custom infix operations  def (*++*)  { ... }

 - package manager: https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527
+    - packages need a way to be parameterized (build target, compiler options, optimization level, etc..)
+    - sub-dependencies could use the main version if possible, and if not run on a seperate version (code size advantages and compatability if you can depend on the same version)
+    - languages that build to the front-end need to think about compile size
+    - there is probably a static analysis way to determine if versions are compatiable.
+(Do they implement interface bondraries correctly, +1 for real interfaces over structural typing)
+    - need ability to parameterize package selection also (on this platform package X, on this platform package Y.. in dev install package X, etc..)

 - version source files. (.sl1 = stoutlang v1, .sl2 ..etc..) - then you could guarentee interop between versions going forward (at the call layer)
+- need a ruby include equivilent to bring identifiers into scope:
+    - use Queue.Immutable.{ make }
+    - use List.*

+- Should be able to walk backwards from function signatures in order to create automatic, profiling code
+- Erlang and Koka do thread specific heaps, which allows for GC to happen per heap, providing less pause the world.
+The trade off is more cost when sharing across threads, but this could be optimized by a work scheduler to minimize cross thread communication.

 ### Transactional/ACID Functions
 - A way to make functions that don't have certain side effects transactional